+Mobile equipment is only eligible for support within studies.
+It must also be secondary to the infrastructure part of the action.
+In order to ensure the infrastructure nature of the innovative CEF actions, a capping of 10% of the EC grant shall in principle be applicable to mobile equipment used in an action.
+Exceptions to this capping may be made on a case-by-case basis.
 Furthermore, the eligible costs of mobile equipment must only relate to the financial difference between a usual, conventional solution and the use of a new technology (e.g. the additional financial effort between a diesel propulsion and a fuel-cell hydrogen propulsion).
-It shall be evaluated individually and applicant(s) shall provide thorough financial information substantiating the unit costs presented.
-The subsidized mobile equipment must remain for at least 5 years registered and operated in an Member State.
+It will be evaluated individually and applicant(s) shall provide thorough financial information substantiating the unit costs presented.
+The subsidized mobile equipment must remain for at least 5 years registered and operated in an EU Member State.

-The interface between infrastructure and vehicles is always fully eligible for Union financial support (e.g. the telematics link, the charging cable, adaptors, etc)
+The interface between infrastructure and vehicles is always fully eligible for EC financial support (e.g. the telematics link, the charging cable, adaptors, etc)

-For type D actions (works) with its low Union funding rate and limited maximum amount, it is recommended to also consider the new financial instruments available under the CEF and EFSI (Juncker Plan) managed by the European Investment Bank (EIB).
-Here an application may be made at any time and in addition to the Union grant.
+For type D actions (works) with its low EC funding rate and limited maximum amount, it is recommended to also consider the new financial instruments available under the CEF and EFSI (Juncker Plan) managed by the European Investment Bank (EIB).
+Here an application may be made at any time and in addition to the EC grant.
 For EIB support the conditions published by the EIB apply.